daraperini/learning-react-typescript-bytebank/README.md

 > In progress...

-To see the final result, click [here](https://learning-react-typescript-bytebank.vercel.app/).
+To see what Bytebank's looking like, click [here](https://learning-react-typescript-bytebank.vercel.app/).

 ## Used tools: